tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_yaml.md

       itembmeta: "four"
 ```

-YAML files begin with `---`.
 The values for each key can optionally be enclosed in quotation marks or not.
-If your value has something like a colon or quotation mark in it, then you'll want to enclose it in quotation marks.
-And if there's a double quotation mark, then enclose the value in single quotation marks, or vice versa.
+If your value has something like a colon or quotation mark in it, you'll want to enclose it in quotation marks.
+And if there's a double quotation mark, enclose the value in single quotation marks, or vice versa.

 {% include random_ad.html %}